Why (or when) would someone need this service?

 Is it expensive?
 What are the likely costs?

-We offer a fixed price for acting for residential repossession cases.
+We offer a fixed price for acting for uncontested residential possession cases.
 Please contact us for more information.

 What are the things that people should consider before calling?